amit1rrr/numcompress/README.md

 # Compression Ratio
-[This](https://github.com/amit1rrr/numcompress/blob/master/test/test_numcompress.py#L29) and [this](https://github.com/amit1rrr/numcompress/blob/master/test/test_numcompress.py#L49) test prints compression ratio.
-We get 91.14% compression for 10k integers and 81.35% compression for 10k floats.
+[This](https://github.com/amit1rrr/numcompress/blob/master/test/test_numcompress.py#L29) and [this](https://github.com/amit1rrr/numcompress/blob/master/test/test_numcompress.py#L49) test computes compression ratio.
+We get **91.14%** compression for 10k integers and **81.35%** compression for 10k floats.
 You can run the test suite with -s switch to see the compression ratio.
 ```
 pytest -s
 ```